Privacy risk in GeoData: A survey: A Taxonomy of Geomasking

 \subsubsection{Random Perturbation}

-~\\ Random perturbation geomasking moves each individual points from their original location to a random distance in a random direction~\cite{allshouse2010geomasking}.
+~\\ Random perturbation moves individual points from their original location to a random distance in a random direction~\cite{allshouse2010geomasking}.
 When the generated masked points may be close to the original points and for a small proportion of the geomasked points, the adversary can re-identify individuals by reversing geocode.
-Next, we explain several techniques that can categorised under random perturbation.
+Next, we explain several techniques that can be categorised under random perturbation.

 \paragraph{Density-adaptive displacement} ~\\ In this category, the displacement distance is inversely proportional to the underlying population density.
-In the geomasking literature the population densities can be considered either as \emph{uniform} or \emph{heterogeneous}.
+In the geomasking literature, the population densities can be considered either as \emph{uniform} or \emph{heterogeneous}.

 \textit{Uniform population density distribution}: The methods under this category assume the population density is distributed homogeneously.
-Figure~\ref{fig:cir_mask} illustrates the different method under this category. \begin{enumerate} \item \textit{Circular masking with a fixed radius}: This method generates random locations on a circle around the original points by a predetermined displacement distance while ensuring that the perturbed location points do not fall within the circle~\cite{kwan2004protection}.
+Figure~\ref{fig:cir_mask} illustrates the different methods under this category. \begin{enumerate}[left=0pt] \item \textit{Circular masking with a fixed radius}: This method generates random locations on a circle around the original points by a predetermined displacement distance while ensuring that the perturbed location points do not fall within the circle~\cite{kwan2004protection}.

 \item \textit{Circular masking with a random Radius}: This method randomly displaces points both in direction and distance within a circular area from their original positions, ensuring they remain confined within the boundaries of the circle \cite{armstrong1999geographically,kwan2004protection}.
 All locations inside the circle have an equal chance of being selected.